 Welcome to our OLLI Central Vermont program.
 This semester, we are offering 11 programs (8 presentations and 3 film showings).
-The presentations will be held at the Montpelier Senior Activity Center (MSAC) 58 Barre Street, Montpelier.
+All programs will be held at the Montpelier Senior Activity Center (MSAC) 58 Barre Street, Montpelier.
 The Rick Winston films will be shown at the Savoy Theater, 26 Main Street in Montpelier.

 Programs will not take place when the Montpelier schools are cancelled for weather.
 You may call 802-272-1706 to confirm.